lmiller1990/vue-pdf-renderer-demo/ARTICLE.md

 })
 ```

-We are not really using Vue's component system heavily in this example, not the VDOM heavily, so the components don't do a whole lot - basically just render their children and forward the attributes, like `styles`, which we will implement soon.
-I also created `<View>`, which we will use soon.
+We are not really using Vue's component system heavily in this example, nor the the virtual DOM, so the components don't do a whole lot - basically just render their children and forward the attributes, like `styles`, which we will implement soon.
+I might like to add more complex, featureful components in the future though, so we should keep this in mind as we build.

 ## Rendering a PDF